 Six Nations Grand Slam winner Larissa Muldoon’s multiple roles demonstrate her passion for coaching.

-She was a Grand Slam-winner in 2013, won the Six Nations again in 2015 and played in two Women’s Rugby World Cups, but Ireland scrum-half Larissa Muldoon is now better known as one of the country’s brightest coaching talents.
+Despite being a Grand Slam-winner in 2013, Six Nations champion in 2015 and playing in two Women’s Rugby World Cups, former Ireland scrum-half Larissa Muldoon is now better known as one of the country’s brightest coaching talents.

-Muldoon’s current roles are many and varied and include head coach of Ireland Under-18s, the Railway Union club, Trinity College and Dublin City University College, backs coach of Ireland Under-20s, Connacht’s national talent coach and women’s development officer for Leinster Rugby.
+Muldoon’s current roles are many and varied, including Head Coach of Ireland Under-18s, the Railway Union club, Trinity College and Dublin City University College; Backs Coach of Ireland Under-20s; Connacht’s National Talent Coach; and Women’s Development Officer for Leinster Rugby.

-Her passion for coaching was developed while Muldoon was a student at Cardiff Metropolitan University where she gained a Master’s degree in Sports Management and Leadership.
+Her passion for coaching developed as a student at Cardiff Metropolitan University, where she gained a Master’s degree in Sports Management and Leadership.
+This was furthered during her time in the Gallagher High Performance Academy.

 “I enjoy working with different people and helping them to learn and develop on and off the pitch.”